FlowingCode/DevelopmentConventions/conventional-commits.md

-## Flowing Code Commit Message Guidelines / 1.0.0-rc.8
+## Flowing Code Commit Message Guidelines / 1.0.0-rc.9

 The following guidelines are an extension of the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/), which provides an easy set of rules for creating an explicit commit history and dovetails with [SemVer](https://semver.org/spec/v2.0.0.html) by describing the features, fixes, and breaking changes made in commit messages.

-These guidelines encourage [logically atomic commits](https://benmatselby.dev/post/logical-commits/), i.e. commits that stand by themselves, are big enough to add value to the project, and small enough to read, review and revert.
+These guidelines encourage [logically atomic commits](https://benmatselby.dev/post/logical-commits/), i.e. commits that stand by themselves, are big enough to add value to the project, and small enough to read and review.
+Each commit should represent exactly one logical change and be independently revertable without unintended side effects.
+Avoid bundling unrelated changes into one commit.
 There is no hard and fast rule for determining what adds value to the project, or what is small enough: use common sense.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The **header** has a special format that includes a **type**, a **scope** and a **subject**.
 The **type** and **subject** are required, all the other parts are optional.